tonethar/IGME-110-Fall-2025/documents/p2-mockup-draft.md

 ## II.
 Documentation Requirements

-- You'll be critiquing each other's designs in class.
-Be prepared to explain why you chose your design approach.
-Put your answers to the following 5 questions into a Word DOC file:
+- You'll be critiquing each other's designs in class, so be prepared to explain why you chose your design approach!
+- Put your answers to the following 5 questions into a Word DOC file:
   - Who is the audience for this?
   - What do you want it to accomplish?
   - What type of infographic did you use, and why?